cuperman/livereload-demo/README.md

 * Start the Node app
 `node app.js`

-* Now connect a browser to http://localhost:3000
+* Now connect a browser to http://localhost:3000.
+The browser will auto-reload when the code on the server changes.